 Babas on Cannon, 11 Cannon St. — Babas bills itself as “an old-world cafe serving espresso and apero,” and it’s grabbing some major well-deserved attention.
 Tucked into the Cannonborough neighborhood, Babas serves up a wide range of coffee beverages and small bites.
 It’s perfect if you’re on the go and need something quick and delicious.

 Bitty & Beau’s Coffee, 159 Church St. — This coffee shop is a feel good stop!
 The shop is run by people with intellectual and developmental disabilities who provide a truly unique customer service experience.

 Other coffee shops around town:

-Classic Coffee Roasters, 27 Magnolia Road, is located in the Avondale neighborhood.
-With plenty of space and an outdoor courtyard, you’ll want to stop off here for a tasty vanilla latte, shot of espresso and a pastry from Wild Flour Pastry or Normandy Farm Artisan Bakery.
+Located in the Avondale neighborhood, this spacious spot has plenty of indoor seating and an outdoor courtyard.
+Stop by for a tasty vanilla latte, shot of espresso or a pastry from WildFlour Pastry or Normandy Farm Artisan Bakery.

 Orange Spot Coffeehouse, 1011 E. Montague Ave. — This coffee shop is located in the heart of North Charleston’s popular Park Circle with plenty of restaurants and shopping.
 Stop by for an afternoon Cha Yen (Thai iced tea) or start your day with freshly roasted coffee from Thirty-Thirty Coffee Co. or one of the house-made seasonal creations.

 Coastal Coffee Roasters, 108 E. 3rd North St. — Located in downtown Summerville, Coastal Coffee Roasters has been micro-roasting specialty coffees since 2010.
 Stop by for a specialty coffee or to grab breakfast or lunch.
 Check the event calendar for yoga classes and live music.